Almost strict domination and anti-de Sitter 3-manifolds

 With the main theorems complete, we briefly digress to discuss the topology of the quotients.
 The quotients naturally acquire an orientation.
 Since the surface is not compact, the bundle is topologically trivial: $\textrm{BU}(1)=\mathbb{CP}^\infty$ and $[\Sigma,\mathbb{CP}^\infty]=H^2(\Sigma,\mathbb{Z})=0$.

 However, the global trivialization is by no means compatible with the AdS structure.
-To be precise, the $3$-manifold is not ``standard" in the sense of \cite{KR}: its casual double cover does not possesses a timelike Killing field.
-If it did, the holonomy would normalize the isometric flow generated by the Killing field, and it follows from \cite[pages 237-238]{KR} that this is impossible for reductive $\rho_2$.
-As we will show in the next section, some geometric properties of the bundle can be seen through degrees of certain parabolic vector bundles, which are related to the relative Euler classes of the representations. \end{subsection}
+To be precise, the $3$-manifold is not ``standard" in the sense of \cite{KR}: its casual double cover does not possess a timelike Killing field.
+If it did, the holonomy would normalize the isometric flow generated by the Killing field, and it follows from \cite[pages 237-238]{KR} that this is impossible for reductive $\rho_2$. \end{subsection}

-\end{section} \begin{section}{Parabolic Higgs bundles} In \cite{AL}, Alessandrini and Li use Higgs bundles to construct AdS structures on closed $3$-manifolds.
+\begin{subsection}{Parabolic Higgs bundles} In \cite{AL}, Alessandrini and Li use Higgs bundles to construct AdS structures on closed $3$-manifolds.
 They build circle bundles explicitly, rather than first passing through Theorem 1.3.
-Following their work closely, we offer an alternative construction of the AdS structures from Theorem D for representations $\rho_1 \times \rho_2$ that lift to $\SL(2,\mathbb{R})\times\SL(2,\mathbb{R})$.
-In this way, we are able to compute some geometrically meaningful quantities.
-And in the process, we explain how this construction is related to the previous one.

-Since we are working over surfaces with punctures, we use parabolic Higgs bundles.
-We refer the reader to \cite{Mo} and \cite{Si} for more background information on parabolic Higgs bundles.

-\begin{subsection}{More on timelike geodesics} When restricted to a timelike geodesic, the covering $\mathbb{H}^{2,1}\to \AdS$ restricts to a covering of the circle (and the universal covering of this circle can be seen through $\widetilde{\AdS}\to\AdS$).
-Thus, there is a bijection between the space of timelike geodesics in $\mathbb{H}^{2,1}$ and $\AdS$.
-In $\mathbb{H}^{2,1}$, timelike geodesics are intersections of timelike planes with $\mathbb{H}^{2,1}$.
-Projecting to $\AdS$, timelike geodesics are projective lines contained wholly in $\AdS$.
+In \cite[Section 7]{S}, we followed their work closely to construct AdS structures on $3$-manifolds, which we now recognize as the same structures from Theorem C.